edgedb/edgedb/docs/datamodel/triggers.rst

     continue adding trigger stages until all triggers are complete.

     The exception to this is when triggers would cause a loop or would cause the same trigger to be run in two different stages.
-These triggers are suppressed.
+These triggers will generate an error.

 You might find that one log entry per row is too granular or too noisy for your use case.
 In that case, a ``for all`` trigger may be a better fit.
 Here's a